 Applicants to Lucy Cavendish will not be required to sit the ELAT.
 Applicants invited for interview will be asked to sit a written assessment on the day of their interviews.
 This assessment will last no longer than one hour, and will be similar in content and format to the assessment used by other colleges, prior to interview.
 Specifications can be found in the Entry Requirements section here.

 Kassi came to Lucy Cavendish with Open University credits, having previously trained in drama and ballet, and worked in retail, fitness and the nightclub industry.
 While Lucy Cavendish is one of the smaller colleges, it still retains the traditions, such as gown clad Formal Hall dining, that make Cambridge such a beautiful and exciting place to study.
-Being a ‘mature woman’ in no way means we miss out on anything that the University has to offer; societies such as the Lucy Lashes and our annual June Event make sure of that!
+Being a ‘mature woman’ in no way means we miss out on anything that the University has to offer; societies and our annual June Event make sure of that!
 The English Literature course allows for a lot of freedom when choosing texts you wish to focus on.
 While you cannot hide from the classics forever, you are able to indulge your own passions and tastes.
 For me this has meant reading as many plays as possible from every period we have studied, while for some of my classmates this has meant avoiding plays and focusing on poetry with equal vigour.

 Aisha was working in local government when she enrolled at Greenwich Community College to add an A-level in English Literature to the set she had acquired some years earlier.
 Lucy Cavendish has been wonderful in supporting me and I am very grateful to have a fantastic Director of Studies in my subject, who is always there to answer any questions I have and ensure I’m receiving the best academic support from my supervisors.
 The college library is also particularly well-stocked for books I’ll need throughout my studies in English.
 I have really enjoyed studying papers on Renaissance and Shakespeare -- I am currently working on my dissertation on Ben Jonson, a writer who inspired me when I studied the topic of City and Space in Renaissance Literature!